Jo Richardson: Parliamentary career

 Having joined the Labour Party in 1945, she began her political career as Ian Mikardo's secretary.
 Richardson co-ordinated the Keep Left Group within the party, and went on to become the secretary of the Tribune Group before co-ordinating the Victory for Socialism Campaign.
 In 1951 she was elected to Hornsey Borough Council and became Mikardo's full-time secretary and working partner in his business, which involved trade with eastern Europe.
-She contested the parliamentary seats of Monmouth in 1951 and 1955, Hornchurch in 1959, and Harrow East in 1964.
+After unsuccessful campaigns as the Labour candidate in Monmouth in 1951 and 1955, Hornchurch in 1959, and Harrow East in 1964, Richardson was elected Member of Parliament for Barking in February 1974.

-She was elected Member of Parliament for Barking at the February 1974 election, and held the seat until her death at the age of 70 in 1994.

-She was seen as a peace campaigner on the hard left of the Labour Party.
+Richardson was seen as a peace campaigner on the hard left of the Labour Party.
 She was a member of the Socialist Campaign Group, but resigned in 1988 in protest at Tony Benn's decision to challenge Neil Kinnock for the leadership.
 Richardson also served as a member of the Shadow Cabinet.
 She was a central figure of the feminist left, helped to expand women's rights in Britain, and was the head of a group of women MPs that supported the anti-pornography position.
 She was also a pro-choice campaigner.

 Richardson also served as an executive member of the National Council for Civil Liberties during a time in which the Paedophile Information Exchange (PIE), a pro-paedophile activist group, was affiliated with it.
 She wrote to PIE journal Childhood Rights, saying that she supported that organisation's campaign against corporal punishment.

 She co-authored the pamphlet Keeping Left (1950) with Richard Crossman, Michael Foot and Ian Mikardo.

 In 1985, KGB defector Oleg Gordievsky named Richardson and two other left-wing Labour MPs as confidential contacts of his embassy.

-Recognition
+Death and legacy

+Amid complications of rheumatoid arthritis, Richardson's health declined precipitously in her last year of life, and she underwent spinal surgery.
+During this time, she was sometimes transported to the House of Commons by ambulance.
+She died from respiratory failure at her home on 1 February 1994, at the age of 70.

 Jo Richardson Community School, in the London Borough of Barking and Dagenham, was named in her honour.